olegursu/drugtarget/README.md

-GENE            |gene symbol according to HUGO (http://www.genenames.org/) ACTION_TYPE     |type of modulatory action exerted by drug on protein target SOURCE          |source of mechanism of action annotation REFERENCE       |reference for source, *EXPERT CURATOR* do not have any reference assigned
+GENE            |gene symbol according to HUGO (http://www.genenames.org/) ACTION_TYPE     |type of modulatory action exerted by drug on protein target SOURCE          |source of mechanism of action annotation REFERENCE       |reference for source URL or publication reference

 ###Drug indication table